Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 Things to do in Sarajevo

 Brace yourself – it’s a long list, and this is the edited version.
 There’s an enormous amount to see and do here.
-We spent four nights, which we thought would be plenty, but it really wasn’t.
-I’ve marked these highlights on the map for this itinerary.
+We spent four nights, which we thought would be plenty, but it wasn’t.
+I’ve marked the highlights on the map for this itinerary.

-- Latin Bridge: It’s old and photgenic and you can see the spot where Archduke Franz Ferdinand was assassinated – one of the events that precipitated the First World War.
+- Latin Bridge: It’s old and photogenic, and the site of the assassination of Archduke Franz Ferdinand.
+An event that precipitated the First World War.

 - Sarajevo City Hall (Vijećnica), Hard to miss.
 Rebuilt after the war and just as impressive inside as out.